Package leaflet: Information for the user

 Before you can begin using Jaydess, your healthcare professional will ask you some questions about your personal health history.

 In this leaflet, several situations are described where Jaydess should be removed, or where the reliability of Jaydess may be decreased.
-In such situations you should either not have sex or you should use a condom or another barrier method.
+In such situations you should either not have intercourse or you should use a condom or another barrier method.

 Jaydess, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.